+Always interested in art, Laura grew up in Honolulu, Hawaii.
+She studied art at Punahou School, Washington University, The American Institute for Foreign Study in Venice and Florence, Italy and Pilchuck Glass School.
+Trained as a figurative artist, Laura has grown to doing abstract work.
+She uses both the computer and traditional art methods which results in her unique art.
 She is known for her use of color, shape and form in mixed media.
-She has won several awards and is in private collections in Hawaii, Los Angeles, California, Chicago, cities across the mainland and Italy.
+She has won many awards and is in private collections in Hawaii, Los Angeles, California, Chicago, Boston and cities across the mainland and Italy.

-She is one of a group of artists included in the Imago Mundi “Aloha Spirit Contemporary Artists from Hawaii” collection.
+She is one of a group of artists included in the 2017 Imago Mundi “Aloha Spirit Contemporary Artists from Hawaii” collection.
 Of her work it has been said, “ Laura has the talent to translate nature and emotion into figurative and abstract elements that carry the same spirit.”

 Laura believes art and artists have a unique opportunity and responsibility to challenge, inspire and better our world.
 She is extremely grateful for the opportunity to create and share her art.